 House Bill 4687 would have removed the Natural Resources Commission's authority to regulate deer baiting and feeding, and instead would have allowed any person to engage in baiting and feeding during the open season for deer or elk.

-The Republican-led Senate approved the bill 21-14 last month, mostly on party lines, after making some changes to the bill a week after it cleared the GOP-controlled House.
+mostly on party lines, after making some changes to the bill a week after it cleared the GOP-controlled House.

 Per the commission's order, baiting and feeding are currently banned in the Lower Peninsula and in the Upper Peninsula core Chronic Wasting Disease surveillance areas.
 The Michigan DNR says using bait to lure deer closer to hunters increases the chances of CWD or bTB spreading to other deer, as deer feed in groups and oftentimes nose-to-nose.
 As the number of cases of these diseases increase, so do the chances that domestic animals, including dairy cows and beef cows, are exposed to the disease.